 Christopher Knight is a clinical assistant professor of law at the University of Michigan Law School, where he teaches in the Legal Practice Program.
 He joined the Michigan Law faculty from Mayer Brown LLP’s Chicago office, where he was a senior associate in the litigation and dispute resolution practice and focused his practice on antitrust and mass tort litigation.

-Professor Knight also served as co-chair of project equity in Mayer Brown’s Chicago office.
-Mayer Brown launched Project Equity in response to the murder of George Floyd and the worldwide calls for social justice.
-As chair, Professor Knight arranged office-wide initiatives and presentations related to voting rights, criminal justice, education, housing, and economic justice.
+Knight also served as co-chair of project equity in Mayer Brown’s Chicago office.
+The firm launched Project Equity in response to the murder of George Floyd and the worldwide calls for social justice.
+As chair, Knight arranged office-wide initiatives and presentations related to voting rights, criminal justice, education, housing, and economic justice.